 It's not long until Siri, Alexa, and Google Home are ready to scan the internet to find the ideal candidate.

-Looking beyond the superficial, here are five ways voice technology can help recruiters in 2021 and beyond.
+Looking beyond the superficial, here are five ways voice technology can help recruiters.

 Using voice-activated job boards